 In short, Social Media is a major vehicle for business growth.
 Some of the most important Social Media Sites right now are: YouTube, Instagram, Twitter, Pinterest, and Facebook.

+Let's Take A Closer Look At Some of The Most Important Aspects of These Platforms for Marketing Your Business.

 The latest research from the Content Marketing Institute shows that 60% of Marketers Use Video.
 Online Video is insanely popular, with 60% of people preferring it to Live TV; According to Google.